If you run a tutoring business, you should have a contract between you and your students. A well-drafted tutoring contract will clarify:

 You should also detail whether you will conduct practice examinations for your students.

-It is important to establish the scope of your services to set client expectations.
+Establishing your services’ scope to set client expectations is essential.
 This will limit the likelihood of a dispute arising.
-Otherwise, students and their parents may feel aggrieved if they believe they did not receive the service promised to them.
+Otherwise, students and their parents may feel unhappy if they believe they did not receive the service promised.

-While it is important to set out the services that you do provide, it is equally important to explain the exclusions to your offering.
+While it is important to set out the services you provide, it is equally important to explain the exclusions of your offering.

 For example, you might require students to: